 If the form conjures a positive feeling, or even a moderate sense of physical and emotional comfort, anxiety and tension would be reduced.
-"With the thought of enlightenment consisting of boundless love, boundless compassion, boundless sympathetic joy and boundless equanimity" (Gyu-Zhi, Clifford 1994), or even a moderate sense of physical and emotional comfort, anxiety and tension will be reduced.
 When this happens, there is easier communication and attention between people as well as between people and their environment.
-It is this form that is universally construed as "beauty".
+It is this form that is universally construed as "beauty."
 Form considered beauty, then, has to do with positive affect, as it prompts evolutionary behavior, such as contact, communication, care, compassion, attunement to the interdependent nature of all things, thus promoting health and well-being.

-Beauty reflects congruence between internal perceptual apparatuses and externally perceived phenomena.
+Beauty reflects congruence between internal perceptual apparatus and externally perceived phenomena.